-There are so many ways to make new connections online — social media interactions have opened new networking opportunities for everyone.
-Expanding your online network of professional contacts will open up more opportunities for success, help grow your business or brand and increase your chance of getting noticed by influencers.
+There are so many ways to make new connections online — social media interactions have opened new virtual networking opportunities for everyone.
+Expanding your online network of professional contacts will open up more opportunities for success, help grow your business or brand, and increase your chance of getting noticed by influencers.

 Six ways to make the most of virtual networking opportunities:

-- It’s who you know and who they know: Social networks make it easy to see who knows who.
+From mutual friends on Facebook to mutual connections on LinkedIn, social networks make it easy to see who knows who.
 Need an introduction to somebody who might be able to help you take the next step in your career or business?
 Ask your connection for an introduction.
 You can learn a lot about a potential new company or investor by browsing profiles of people who have worked or interacted with those companies in the past.

 Making the most of your online connections and nurturing these important relationships will ensure your virtual network continues to grow and thrive.